-The Group entered into various agreements with a local bank whereby the Group assigned its ICRs with recourse at average interest rates ranging from 6.25% to 9.64% and 5.75% to 9.12% in 2020 and 2019, respectively.
+The Group entered into various agreements with a local bank whereby the Group assigned its ICRs with recourse at average interest rates ranging from 5.88% to 9.50% and 6.25% to 9.64% in 2021 and 2020, respectively.
 The assignment agreements provide that the Group will substitute defaulted CTS with other CTS of equivalent value.

 The Group retains the assigned receivables in the consolidated financial statements since the Group retains the risks and rewards related to these receivables.
-The Group records the proceeds from these sales as long-term debt.
-The gross amount of ICRs used as collateral amounted to $\frac{1}{2}$ 6,210.21 million and $\frac{1}{2}$ 6,722.17 million as of December 31, 2020 and 2019, respectively (see Note 18).
+The Group records the proceeds from these assignment as long-term debt.
+The gross amount of ICRs used as collateral amounted to P2,464.69 million and P6,210.21 million as of December 31, 2021 and 2020, respectively (see Note 18).